The Seahawks offseason program gave us some clarity, but here are five questions we’re still asking

 1. Who is going to play safety?

 OK, we know one name: Bradley McDougald.
-McDougald will play either free or strong (has started at both) saying this week what he has said often in the past, that he prefers strong safety.
+McDougald will play either free or strong (has started at both), saying this week what he has said often in the past, that he prefers strong safety.
 That’s where he started 14 games last season.

 But the Seahawks liked when he played the final two games of last season at free safety paired with Lano (no longer Delano) Hill, and that may still be the favored pairing.